olml89/mytheresa-test/README.md

 solution I'm trying to port PHP from .NET on this [OData parser](https://github.com/olml89/odata-parser).

-The tests I've written are unit-scoped: I made a conscious decision not to test the infrastructure layer, as it's too complex for a technical assessment.
+The tests I've written are mainly unit-scoped: I made a conscious decision not to test the infrastructure layer, as it's too complex for a technical assessment.
 In a real world scenario, I would have used only battle-tested and ready available solutions instead of developing a small customised framework, so if I needed to implement something by myself because nothing else cut it, the infrastructural scope to test would be as little as possible.
-So, the tests have been conducted in the Product aggregate, both in the domain and application layers.
+So, the tests have been conducted in the Product aggregate, both in the domain and application layers, but I have also conducted an integration test against the `/products` endpoint; however, I'm not really testing it against a real database because the specifications of the technical assessment said the tests shouldn't require any networking or the filesystem, so I assumed it was fine if I just mocked it.

 Another thing I have omitted for the sake of simplification is logging and error handling, as I think it would be too cumbersome too.